idtotheb/idtotheb/README.md

 - 👋 Hi, I’m @idtotheb
 - 👀 I’m interested in Webdevelopment
 - 🌱 I’m currently learning HTML, CSS and JS.
-- 💞️ Just started with the whole tech-thing :)
+- 💞️ Just started with the whole coding thing :)
 - 📫 I'm 30 years old and want tot learn as much as possible as far i got the time.

 <!---